 - For more about the HSC, check out the rules and processes page.

 For more about HSC marks, grades and results, visit the understanding results page.

 HSC subjects are worth 1, 2, or 3 'units'.
 Students must study 12 units worth of subjects in Year 11; they can drop down to 10 units in Year 12.

 The only HSC subject your child must study is English, and there are different levels to suit them.

 If your child wants to receive an ATAR to help them into university, they should choose at least 10 units of 'Board Developed Courses'.

 You can help your child by encouraging them to choose subjects that:

-Will help them move towards a career that interests them
+will help them move toward a career that interests them

-The HSC is hard work, so choosing interesting subjects, or things that are relevant to their dream job, will help them get stay motivated.
+The HSC is hard work, so choosing interesting subjects, or things that are relevant to their dream job will help them stay motivated.

 If your child already knows what they want to study at university, check if there are any HSC subjects they need to take to get ready for university.